A Travel Guide to Southern Cape Breton, Nova Scotia For Visitors

 During our visit to Isle Madame, we visited the LeNoir Forge Museum.
 This heritage building is associated with the LeNoir family and it dates back to sometime before 1826.
 Over the years it has been a ship’s chandlery, an ice house, a tavern, and now a museum.

-Visiting the LeNoir Forge Museum in D'Escousse in Southern Cape Breton.
+Nomadic Samuel visiting the LeNoir Forge Museum in D'Escousse in Southern Cape Breton, Canada

-Inside the LeNoir Forge Museum - this place has been a ship's chandlery, ice house, tavern, and now a museum.
+Inside the LeNoir Forge Museum - this place has been a ship's chandlery, ice house, tavern, and now a museum in Cape Breton, Nova Scotia

 Twice a week during the summer months, they have blacksmithing demonstrations.
 The schedule is Tuesday and Thursday from 2:00 – 4:00 during July and August, but be sure to check for updated information before you visit.

-Visiting a one-room schoolhouse at the LeNoir Forge Museum in Southern Cape Breton.
+Visiting a one-room schoolhouse at the LeNoir Forge Museum in Southern Cape Breton with That Backpacker Audrey Bergner playing the role of teacher

-The interior of the one-room schoolhouse at the LeNoir Forge Museum.
+The interior of the one-room schoolhouse at the LeNoir Forge Museum in Cape Breton, Nova Scotia

-A recreation of a traditional Cape Breton Island kitchen from the 1800s.
+A recreation of a traditional Cape Breton Island kitchen from the 1800s with all of the rustic items on display in Nova Scotia

 Aside from the forge, they have additional buildings like a one-room schoolhouse and a kitchen, where visitors can see what life would have been like in this part of Cape Breton Island in the 1800s.